sarafridov/K-Planes/README.md

-# K-Planes for Radiance Fields in Space, Time, and Appearance
+# K-Planes: Explicit Radiance Fields in Space, Time, and Appearance

 Where we develop an extensible and explicit radiance field model which can be used for static, dynamic, and variable appearance datasets.